 Thai Jungle Curry

 This is a classic recipe for Thai Jungle Curry.
-A strong presence of peppercorns makes this curry hot and unique.
+The presence of peppercorns gives this Thai curry pops of heat with every bite taken.

 - Prep Time: 15 minutes